Today we are releasing some new physics properties and functions for BaseParts! They do require some explanation, so read on!

 AssemblyAngularVelocity properties, along with the new impulse functions, should provide all of the options necessary for setting specific velocities.

-As for reading linear velocities of specific parts or positions, we will add
+As for reading linear velocities of specific parts or positions,

 Thanks for reading this big post!
 We are working on a more in-depth and definitive article about Assemblies for the developer hub.
 If you have questions, please post them here!